cropsinsilico/yggdrasil/docs/source/getting_started.rst

 AsciiFileInputDriver     AsciiFileOutputDriver     Receive/send the rows of a text file.
 AsciiTableInputDriver    AsciiTableOutputDriver    Receive/send the rows of a formatted ASCII table.
+PickleFileInputDriver    PickleFileOutputDriver    Receive/send pickled Python objects (Python/Matlab) PandasFileInputDriver    PandasFileOutputDriver    Receive/send Pandas data frames written to file as
+                                                   tab delimited tables.
-PickleFileInputDriver    PickleFileOutputDriver    Receive/send pickled Python objects (Python/Matlab) MatInputDriver           MatOutputDriver           Receive/send contents of Matlab .mat files as pickled
+MatInputDriver           MatOutputDriver           Receive/send contents of Matlab .mat files as pickled
                                                    Python objects.
 =====================    ======================    =====================================================

 The above example shows the basic case of receiving raw messages from a channel, but there are also interface functions which can process these raw messages to extract variables.
-For examples of how to use formatted messages, see :ref:`Formatted I/O <formatted_io_rst>`.
+For examples of how to use formatted messages with the above drivers, see :ref:`Formatted I/O <formatted_io_rst>`.

-.. todo:: Links to examples of each I/O driver

 Model-to-model communication (with drivers)